-Ans: Timer job is a job that is executed periodically.
-For eg, sending of emails after regular intervals, data updation every day, creation of reports every week etc.
+Ans: A timer job is a job that is executed periodically.
+For eg, sending of emails after regular intervals, data updation every day, creation of reports every week, etc.

 97. What is the maximum limit for a content database per farm?

 Ans: A farm can have a maximum of 500 content databases.